 On the left-hand side, click on shapes, then select square.
 This box will represent the wood you are going to put your stencil on.

 Move the square to the right of your design.
-Then, click on lock icon.
+Then, click on the lock icon.
 This will allow you to resize the box to any size you want.
 Measure the size of your board and enter the dimensions of the Width and Height.
 The board I will be using is 7.5″ x 10″, so I put those numbers in the boxes.

 Select your design again, right-click, and then choose Move to front.
 Then, move the design onto the rectangle.

 If you know the dimensions you want your design to be, you can either enter width and height.
 You can also click and drag the arrow on the bottom right to resize the design.
 I usually make my design about an inch smaller, both width and height, than my board, so I have a .5″ border on all sides.
 If you want your design to stay proportional, leave the lock icon locked and just enter the height or the width.
-I put in 6.5″ as the width and it automatically adjusted the height to just about 9″ (I also could have enter the height and it would have automatically adjusted the width proportionally).
-If you want to change both the width and the height, click on the lock icon so it’s unlocked and then change your dimensions.
+I put in 6.5″ as the width and it automatically adjusted the height to just about 9″ (I also could have entered the height and it would have automatically adjusted the width proportionally).
+If you want to change both the width and the height, click on the lock icon so it’s unlocked and then enter your dimensions.

 Next, select both the design and the box.
 Click Align and then click center.
 This will center everything selected both vertically and horizontally.